kentaka7/eMia-iOS/README.md

 If you want to try eMia, sign in your Google account, then open Firebase console https://console.firebase.google.com Create a new project.
 Please follow documentation https://firebase.google.com/docs/ios/setup#add_firebase_to_your_app.
 As a result, you have to download GoogleService-Info.plist and replace mine in root folder.
 Also, you should replace Firebase.ServerKey.
-Take it at the console from the Project settings tab filed "Web API Key".
+Take it at the console from the Project settings tab filed "Web API Key" (it is needed for the push-notifications).

 ## Installation